janpaepke/ScrollMagic/PLUGINS.md

 this.progress; // 0–1
 this.disabled; // true when disabled or destroyed this.scrollVelocity; // px/s along tracked axis
-this.scrollOffset; // { start, end } absolute scroll positions
-this.resolvedBounds; // { element, container } cached layout bounds
+this.activeRange; // { start, end } container scroll positions where the scene is active this.resolvedBounds; // { element, container } cached layout bounds

 // Read/write options